jairgs/jairgs.github.io/_posts/2018-01-15-text-predictor.md

 ## Exploratory Analysis
 The way we are going to model the data in order to make a prediction is with the basic N-gram model.
 This representation of the structure of the data has the advantage of being very easy to interpret, has low computation times compared with other models, can be very accurate depending on several factors and assumptions that we are gonna cover in the next sections, has good scalability in the sense that we can relax assumptions and make it more complex if necessary and also some versions the N-gram model are probabilistic so we can make inference about the population, even for unseen cases in the training set.

-An $N-gram$ is a decomposition of a corpora of each combination of $N$ consecutive words making a phrase.
-In it's basic form, we can take the an $N-1$ gram and predict the last word based on the probability dependent on the original $N-gram$.
+An $$N-gram$$ is a decomposition of a corpora of each combination of $$N$$ consecutive words making a phrase.
+In it's basic form, we can take the an $$N-1$$ gram and predict the last word based on the probability dependent on the original $$N-gram$$.
 The mathematical representation of the model is presented in the next sections.

 Tokenization is the process of splitting the corpora in tokens that can be phrases, words, characters and whatnot.
-After the tokenization is made, we can compute our $N-grams$ and corresponding frequencies.
+After the tokenization is made, we can compute our $$N-grams$$ and corresponding frequencies.
 We found the package *ngram*<sup>[1](#footnote1)</sup> to be relatively fast in creating the tokenization and associated ngrams since the relevant code is low level written in C. However, the conversion of the results into R data frames is still very time consuming and we needed to use a sample of the corpora to make our algorithm.
 In fact, we sampled each corpus separately to keep each type of corpus representative randomly sampling 30% of the lines.
 Here is an example of the sampling process.
 ```{r}
 set.seed(147)
 twitter.intrain <- as.logical(rbinom(n = length(twitter), size = 1, prob = .3))